TrueLayer/truelayer-dotnet/docs/index.md

         var paymentRequest = new CreatePaymentRequest(
             amountInMinor: 100,
             currency: Currencies.GBP,
-            paymentMethod: new PaymentMethod.BankTransfer
+            paymentMethod: new PaymentMethod.BankTransfer(
+                new Provider.UserSelected
                 {
-                StatementReference = "Your ref"
+                    Filter = new ProviderFilter
+                    {
+                        ProviderIds = new[] { "mock-payments-gb-redirect" }
+                    }
                 },
-            beneficiary: new Beneficiary.ExternalAccount(
+                new Beneficiary.ExternalAccount(
                     "TrueLayer",
                     "truelayer-dotnet",
                     new AccountIdentifier.SortCodeAccountNumber("567890", "12345678")
+                )
             ),
             user: new PaymentUserRequest("Jane Doe", "jane.doe@example.com", "0123456789")
         );